Vijayaadhithan/querix-semantic-search/docs/Querix_Analytics_API_Handoff.md

 - Adding a tenant creates a separate company snapshot and endpoint; it never merges rows with another tenant.

-The safe default is intentionally reduced to 31 company metrics:
+The current safe default contains 45 company metrics:

-- Search Intelligence: 13
+- Search Intelligence: 17
-- Deep Analytics: 10
+- Deep Analytics: 19
-- Market Intelligence: 8
+- Market Intelligence: 9

-Internal adds 15 API Performance metrics.
+Internal adds 16 API Performance metrics.
 The remaining exploratory reports are available for deliberate per-company selection, but should be enabled only when that company's data semantics and business requirement justify them.